 Fun fact: Breaking Bad, an AMC television drama starring Bryan Cranston, was shot in Albuquerque.
 As a result, the city has become somewhat of a tourist spot for diehard fans of the show.

-Furthermore, with an influx of remote work opportunities on the rise since the start of the pandemic, it is no surprise more people are relocating to New Mexico.
+Furthermore, with an influx of remote work opportunities on the rise, it is no surprise that more people are relocating to New Mexico.
 Along with remote work, high housing costs in massive labor markets in metropolitan cities like Manhattan and San Francisco has resulted in individuals taking advantage of more affordable housing markets.
-The smaller populations, large open spaces, and how New Mexico has responded to COVID-19 are key factors in why people choose to relocate.
+The smaller populations and large open spaces are key factors in why people choose to relocate.

 An influx of out-of-towners in New Mexico, who can make larger offers for homes, has caused Albuquerque to face housing shortages.
-As a result, rental occupied households have increased to 42 percent of inhabited housing units.
-In turn, due to increased demand and fewer vacancies available, low-income residents are struggling to meet expensive rental rates.
+Due to increased demand and fewer vacancies available, low-income residents are struggling to meet expensive rental rates.

 For renters who are finding it challenging making rental payments, refer to New Mexico’s emergency rental assistance program for support.
 And for those seeking mortgage relief, New Mexico offers a lending hand through their “Keep Your Home” program.